SPOILERS: For the tournament arc of My Hero Academia, (up to episode 22).

 The second season of Kohei Horikoshi’s My Hero Academia was one of the most hyped anime for the Spring 2017 season, no small accomplishment next to titles like Dragon Ball Super, Attack on Titan, and Boruto.
-Horikoshi has built a story that is now considered an inheritor in the pantheon of Weekly Shonen Jump blockbusters now that Bleach and Naruto have both reached their conclusions.
+Horikoshi has built a story that is now considered an inheritor in the pantheon of Weekly shounen Jump blockbusters now that Bleach and Naruto have both reached their conclusions.

-The success of My Hero Academia can be attributed to many factors, but most prominent among them, at least to me, has been Horikoshi’s immense familiarity with both western superheroes and mainstream shonen genres, utilizing the strengths of both while showing a willingness to break from tradition to create a truly unique story.
-One such example is in his handling of female characters in that shonen staple: the tournament arc.
+The success of My Hero Academia can be attributed to many factors, but most prominent among them, at least to me, has been Horikoshi’s immense familiarity with both western superheroes and mainstream shounen genres, utilizing the strengths of both while showing a willingness to break from tradition to create a truly unique story.
+One such example is in his handling of female characters in that shounen staple: the tournament arc.

-The progress for women in shonen has been slow, but it’s there.
+The progress for women in shounen has been slow, but it’s there.
 Since the days of Dragon Ball Z, women have become progressively more prominent characters in male-dominated casts, taking on more dedicated fighting roles among the primary characters, but series consistently fall short when it matters most.
 Women are inevitably matched up against one another in tournament arcs, take on healing, utility, and room clearing roles while the men take on the major villains.

 In a way, it can be even more frustrating to see a growing number of great female characters relegated to secondary roles within the narrative.
 Horikoshi seems well aware of this dynamic and confronts it directly through the sexist perceptions of the characters in the story, most prominently in the second season’s tournament fight between gravity-controlling Ochaco Uraraka and the explosive Katsuki Bakugo.